AdaCore/spark2014/docs/lrm/source/subprograms.rst

     following cases:

-    * the reference occurs within an assertion expression which is not a predicate expression; or
+    * the reference occurs within an assertion expression which is not a predicate expression, unless the predicate is introduced by aspect Ghost_Predicate; or

     * the specified aspect is either Global, Depends, Refined_Global, Refined_Depends, Initializes, or Refined_State.